postmanlabs/labs-docs/src/pages/docs/api-governance/api-testing/security-warnings.md

 ### Sensitive cookie without secure flag

-The browser will not send a cookie with the [`Secure` attribute](https://owasp.org/www-community/controls/SecureCookieAttribute) set over an unencrypted HTTP request.
+The browser won't send a cookie with the [`Secure` attribute](https://owasp.org/www-community/controls/SecureCookieAttribute) set over an unencrypted HTTP request.

 By setting the `Secure` attribute, the browser will prevent the transmission of a cookie over an unencrypted channel.

 Issue description | Possible fix
 --- | ---
 A cookie was set without the `Secure` flag.
-This could allow an attacker to access the cookie using an unencrypted connection. | If a cookie contains sensitive information or is a session token, ensure that it is passed using an encrypted channel and that the `Secure` flag is set.
+This could allow an attacker to access the cookie using an unencrypted connection. | If a cookie contains sensitive information or is a session token, ensure that it's passed using an encrypted channel and that the `Secure` flag is set.

 ### Clickjacking

-[Clickjacking](https://owasp.org/www-community/attacks/Clickjacking), also known as a "UI redress attack", is when an attacker uses multiple transparent layers to trick a user into clicking on a button or link on another page when they were intending to click on the top-level page.
+[Clickjacking](https://owasp.org/www-community/attacks/Clickjacking), also known as a "UI redress attack," is when an attacker uses multiple transparent layers to trick a user into clicking on a button or link on another page when they were intending to click on the top-level page.
 This enables the attacker to hijack clicks meant for one page and route them to another page, most likely owned by another application, domain, or both.

 #### Improper frame-ancestors directive in CSP policy